 2. Use expert solicitors to ensure a smooth conveyancing process

 In a bid to minimise your expenses, you might consider trying to purchase a property without the expert guidance of a solicitor.
 However, this could prove to be a costly mistake.
-These transactions can be complex and confusing, and a range of things can go wrong if you don’t have in-depth knowledge of property law.
+These transactions can be complex and confusing, and a range of things can go wrong if you don’t have in-depth knowledge of property law including the need of a Municipal Lien Search .
 Also, mortgage lenders often require a conveyancing professional to conduct the purchase.
 Legal experts will explain each stage of the process to you, ensuring that all documentation is completed.
 For example, they will check the legal ownership of the home and prepare a deed confirming ownership of you, the buyer.
 In addition, they will check that any alterations that have been made to the property had the relevant planning permission and they will investigate whether the local authority is planning developments or repairs that will affect the home.

 3. Approach a mortgage adviser

-You may also benefit from getting expert advice from a mortgage advisor, particularly if this is your first property purchase.
+You may also benefit from getting expert advice from a residential real estate services company, particularly if this is your first property purchase.
 It could cost you more upfront, but it will save you time and hassle, and it may lower the amount of your money you pay over the long run.
 These experts can advise you on a range of things, including the best deals available given your individual circumstances, the overall costs associated with moving and how the type of property you buy will affect your mortgage application.

 4. Get a home loan agreed in principle at the start of your search